 If you see that your child withdrawing socially, this is a sign for you to understand what the child is going through emotionally.
 Typically, behaviours will include refusing to go out to play, not talking to friends after they are back home, not wanting to play, refusing to come out for social outings with family.
 Turning inwards and away from their friends circle is an indication of a struggle and if you see this behaviour persisting beyond a few weeks and is persistent, seek help.

 Perhaps the most urgent sign of a child needing help is if the child is either talking of self-harm or harming themselves.
 This can show up as references to hopelessness, or situations being dismal or the child might directly refer to thoughts of cutting or hurting themselves by banging their head against a surface, hitting themselves, scratching themselves hard enough to cut skin or starting to have ideas of suicide.
 If you are noticing any self-harm behaviours, take note of them and get help for your child right away.

-At Skooc , we always place our patients needs at the top of our priorities.
-We are fortunate to have a number if highly educated and experienced pediatric psychology clinicians on our team .
-Reach out to us and get the best help available for your child and your family .
+At Skooc,we always place our patients needs at the top of our priorities.
+We are fortunate to have a number of highly educated and experienced pediatric psychology clinicians on our team.
+Reach out to us and get the best counselling for children and teens, and your family.